TharaniRajan/StahlsTest/docs/README.md

 ### Technical Components
-The Stahls application utilizes the components below for development, build/deploy and runtime.
+The Stahls application utilizes the components below for development, build/deploy and runtime.<br/>
 1 [Development Language]
     1.1 [Javascript]